 We want to use the breadth of our partnership and growing evidence base to influence funders' perception of our sector.
 We would like to see a funding approach that encourages quality of outcomes over quantity of outputs.

-The Early Action Charter for People Seeking Asylum Programme, launched in July 2018, is funded by the National Lottery Community Fund.
+The Early Action Charter for People Seeking Asylum Programme, ran from July 2018 - July 2021, funded by the National Lottery Community Fund.